Intraday Trading Course

 - The last hour often tells the truth about how strong a trend truly is.
 Smart money or strong hand shows their hand in the last hour, continuing to mark positions in their favor

 - Neutral CLOSE MEANS.
-Price close middle of the day .previous day was a range day.
-If neutral closing in previous day we expect price will reverse from either previous day low or previous day high in next day.
-If trend up then we expect price will reverse from previous day low
+Price close middle of the day.
+The previous day was a range day.
+If neutral closing in previous day we expect the price will reverse from either previous day low or previous day high in next day.
+If the trend up then we expect the price will reverse from the previous day low

 Volume and attempted direction

-- High volume on the closing hours indicate continuation the next morning in the direction of the last half-hour.
+- High volume on the closing hours indicates continuation the next morning in the direction of the last half-hour.

 3. Next support and resistance level

-- Where is immediate support and resistance or supply and demand zone
+- Where are immediate support and resistance or supply and demand zone

-- This is decide our risk to reward
+- This is decided our risk to reward

 4. DEFINING AREA OF OPPORTUNITY

 Trading is all about Location.
-Define a location where a decisive group of traders act and fight it out is the key.
+Define a location where a decisive group of traders acts and fight it out is the key.
 Wait for the market to hit the identified price level, watch which side takes control, buyers or sellers.
 Go with the winning team and enter where the losers start exiting and allow their order flow to take our position to profit.
-Location for area of opportunity are
+Location for the area of opportunity is

 - Previous day High, previous day Low